A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: One-dimensional electrostatics of deformable dielectrics

 \subsubsection{Spatial representation}

-Maxwell's equations of electrostatics govern the behavior of materials in the presence of charges or when subjected to a potential difference.
+Maxwell's equations of electrostatics govern the behavior of materials when subject to the presence of charges or potential difference.
 In 1D electrostatics, the Maxwell equations in the current configuration are (SI units convention)

 where $E^1$ is the (true) electric field, $\xi$ is the electric potential, $D^1$ is the (true) electric displacement field, and $\rho_{\rm f}^1$ is the (free) charge density (free charge per unit length in the current configuration).
 Free charges are those which exist and remain in the body regardless of any applied electrostatic boundary conditions.
 We remark that Maxwell's equations, as written in most physics and non-mechanics books, are always in the current configuration. \\